 Ready to be riddled?

 Riddles are language brain teasers that use lateral thinking in order to come to a conclusion.
 They run the gamut from simple and easy to solve to serious brain-busters—and we’ve compiled several of the latter for your riddling enjoyment.
-The major head-scratchers in this list might take some big time brain power to solve—but it sure feels great when you figure one out!
+The major head-scratchers in this list might take some big-time brain power to solve—but it sure feels great when you figure one out!
 Looking for some other riddles to crack?
 Try these math riddles, “what am I?” riddles, or riddles for kids.

 Riddle: Say what?